Volcanic eruptions in Iceland

 Type of Eruptions in Iceland

 Geologist categorize volcanic eruptions in Iceland into three main types.
-The first one is the effusion eruption akin to Hawaii's featuring hot, freely flowing lava with "basaltic" magma.
+The first is effusion eruption like Hawaii's featuring hot, freely flowing lava with "basaltic" magma.
 The second type, the Stromboli, involves higher acid magma and can be more explosive.
-The third type, the Vulcanian (explosive) eruptions such as the 2010 Eyjafjallajökull eruption, occurs either under a glacier or in the ocean when magma interacts with water.
+The third is Vulcanian (explosive) eruptions such as the 2010 Eyjafjallajökull eruption, which occurs under a glacier or in the ocean when magma meets water.
 Iceland experience all of these types.
 But there are other more catastrophic type of eruptions called Pelée and Plinian (Tambora).
-Sometimes (in Pliny eruptions) part of the eruption’s plume may collapse and and generate a hot pyroclastic flow which collapses onto the side of the volcano like an avalanche.
+In Plinian eruptions, the eruption plume can collapse and create fast, hot pyroclastic flows that rush down the volcano like an avalanche.

 Finally we may experience a combination of different type of eruptions, which depends on the development of the eruption.